Drone Operator Services

 New York Expertise

-Intimate knowledge of New York airspace regulations, iconic filming locations across Manhattan and Brooklyn, and local permit processes.
+Intimate knowledge of New York airspace rules, iconic filming locations across Manhattan and Brooklyn, and local permit processes.

 ACT 03